tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * Stopwords are often removed because they don’t distinguish between relevant and irrelevant content.

-Walkthrough, the Jupyter notebook, taking care to allow time for students to look at the output of each step.
+Walkthrough the Jupyter notebook, taking care to allow time for students to look at the output of each step.

 For simplicity's sake, we're only going to use one sentence from the article to demonstrate stopwording.
 Note that these techniques can be applied to entire documents or corpora, as well.

 Ask students to familiarize themselves with NLTK's list of stopwords.
 What others can they think of that might be added?
-Could stopwords for one domain be ill-suited for another (for example, might you want to ignore certain words in finance documents that you wouldn't want to ignore in documents about history)?
+Could stopwords for one domain be ill-suited for another (for example, might you want to ignore certain words in finance documents, that you wouldn't want to ignore in documents about history)?

 We can strip a word_tokenized list of stopwords with the following list comprehension: